 This winter, the U.K. is facing significant energy supply constraints.
 Learn how its trucker shortage is driving further concerns and what other factors are fueling the problem.Read More

 One thing we should all be aware of by now is that supply chain disruptions and shortages are pervasive, no matter what area of the global economy you’re examining.Read More

 Turn educated guesses into educated decisions.

 Data without context is meaningless.
 Near real-time accurate fuel demand data is now at your fingertips with new Refined Fuels Demand Intelligence from DTN.

 Liubov Georges is an energy analyst with DTN.
-She has covered the energy industry for more than six years, including as an oil and gas market analyst in New York City and Washington, D.C.
-Liubov graduated New York University with a master’s degree in Economics and Energy Policy, where she focused on geopolitics of energy, statistical analysis and political risk.
-While in graduate school she worked as an Oil Market Reporter at Axelrod Energy Projects and Natural Gas Market Analyst at Energy Policy Research Foundation in Washington, D.C.
-At both positions she provided technical and economic analysis on regional and international markets, with exposure to petroleum and financial industries.
-Liubov earned her bachelor’s degree in International Relations from Moscow State University, where she completed extensive coursework in geopolitical strategy and international political economy.
+She has covered the industry for more than eight years, including as an oil and gas market analyst in New York City and Washington, D.C.
+Georges graduated from New York University with a master’s degree in economics and energy policy, where she focused on geopolitics of energy, statistical analysis, and political risk.
+While in graduate school, she worked as an oil market reporter at Axelrod Energy Projects and as a natural gas market analyst at Energy Policy Research Foundation in Washington, D.C.
+In both positions, she provided technical and economic analysis on regional and international markets, with an emphasis on petroleum and financial industries.
+Georges earned her bachelor’s degree in international relations from Moscow State University, where she completed extensive coursework in geopolitical strategy and international political economy.
 She frequently wrote articles for the Institute of Modern Russia Civil Society Group.